This page follows Hang gliding mid 1980s.

 Geoff Loyns, from Cardiff, Wales, wears a T-shirt advertising Brains beer.
 Wales is known for, among other things, its people’s advocacy of education.
 When I was a student in south Wales in the late 1970s, a large sign at Cardiff railway station proclaimed It’s Brains you want…

 In July 1989, Loyns used a rocket-deployed emergency parachute when his glider tucked in the Owens Valley.
-Geoff Loyns talks about his Hang Glider tumble and ballistic reserve deployment in Owens Valley, USA on YouTube.
+See the external video link Geoff Loyns talks about his Hang Glider tumble… farther down this page.

 On his 287 mile record from Whiskey Peak, Wyoming, to Kyle, South Dakota, he had to change his variometer battery, which involved fiddling with small parts while gliding between thermals.
 After losing height over the Pine Ridge Indian reservation, with no roads below, he caught sight of a golden eagle circling in a thermal…